In General

 they kept the bargain.
 I check with them from time to time asking for

 Rutherford variant.
-The shocks that AVO sells for Morgan directly are very
+Please note that the shocks that AVO sell for Morgan trads directly are very

 uncomfortable.